repository-preservation/lcmap-spark/docs/index.rst

 --------------------
 lcmap-spark is a ready to go Docker base image for the LCMAP Science Execution Environment.

-It contains Apache Spark, the Spark-Cassandra Connector and a Jupyter Notebook server to quickly allow science developers to get up and running on the LCMAP SEE.
+It contains Apache Spark, the Spark-Cassandra Connector, and a Jupyter Notebook server to quickly allow science developers to get up and running on the LCMAP SEE.

-A base set of Python libraries are already installed for creating time series data out of LCMAP Information Warehouse and Datastore Analysis Ready Data.
-Conda is configured and available for installing additional packages.
+A base set of data access and manipulation libraries (lcmap-merlin & numpy with MKL) are already installed, so time series creation works out of the box.
+Conda and pip3 are configured and available for installing additional packages.

 Applications can be developed on a laptop using lcmap-spark and when they are ready for prime time, published and run at scale through simple configuration values: No code changes are necessary.
+Applications live in derivative Docker images, which inherit all the goodness lcmap-spark offers for free.

 lcmap-spark targets and is tested against Apache Mesos for distributed computing.